Table of Contents

 Yes.

-Calorie counting can be extremely dangerous to both our mental and physical health.
+Calorie counting can be extremely dangerous to both your mental and physical health and can lead to malnutrition or starvation syndrome.

 You are addicted to counting calories if: